 Responsibility

-Individual Accountability is about responsibility.
-While students have to work together as a group, they also need to be accountable for their own contributions to the group's success.
+Individual accountability is about responsibility.
+While students must work together as a group, they must also be accountable for their contributions to the group's success.

 CLASSROOM STRATEGIES